ondryice/wildfire-safety/.github/ISSUE_TEMPLATE/development.md

 ---
 name: Development
-about: A task being handled by the dev team
+about: A task to be handled by the dev team
 title: "[Dev] "
 labels: ''
 assignees: ''